gvwilson/thirdbit/src/fiction/iffy/outline.md

 ### Chapter 5: love (days 7-8)

--   What this chapter does:
+-   Goals:
     -   Keeps Jeep in the story.
     -   Introduces Honesty and der relationship with Iffy.
-    -   Introduces Ignacio and his relationship with Aunt Naggie.
+    -   Introduces Edson and his relationship with Aunt Naggie.
     -   Fills in some of Iffy's backstory (the medicine).
 -   Iffy and family return to the *Guinevere*.
     -   She exchanges messages with Jeep (shows that they're still in touch even if their friendship is fragile).